sheldonucr/ucr-eecs168-lab/lab4/README.md

 You need to review from chapter 1 thru Chapter 5, Chapter 6-9 can be references for your Verilog programming.

-You need to provide all your answers for the each question to get checked off at the end of the lab.
-So please open text editor/ms office word and write down all the answers to show TA for the check-off.

 Go to the following Verilog tutorial